GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 **In this sound money system?
 That’s counterfeit.**
 Full stop.

-Property rights end where currency issuance begins.
+Property rights end where currency *creation* begins.

 If they don’t, you don’t have a sound money system — you have a ticking time bomb.

 This doesn't mean you'll have no access to them, either.
-It means you'll pay a fair market price for work that needs to be done (and the Disto to back it up).
+It means you'll pay a fair market price for work that needs to be done (and the disto to back it up).

+*Physical RoboTorq?* That’s a different issue.

+One day, you’ll have a Bonded 3D printer in your home that only activates when you pay it a RoboTorq — converting a digital RT from the grid into a physical token.

+The critical difference: printing money isn’t the same as minting money, and it's certainly not the same thing as creating value.

+The value was *created* when a robot worked — maybe on the other side of the planet, maybe on Mars.
+The digital currency was *minted* when that work was verified.
+The physical money is *printed* when you recycle material, pay for the process, and the printer transfers that energy into something you can hold.

+That’s the RoboTorq — physics, labor, and value in one closed loop.

+Now here’s a fun riddle:
+If you printed a US dollar in your garage… what **value**, specifically, would you be counterfeiting?

+Your RoboTorq?
+You know the ID number of the bot that made it.

+Who needs a Gold Standard?

 ---